 Student stress and returning to school after lockdown

-Many children are nervous about going back to school.
-But there are several things that can help these anxious youngsters: First, it’s important to accept that it’s OK to feel anxious about going out again: Nobody should feel alone in this respect.
-It is also important in the middle of all this that we look after ourselves – our body and our spirit, and to do things that we enjoy.
-We can also talk to our children and reassure them that things will indeed get better.
+Many children were nervous about going back to school after the worldwide pandemic.
+But there were several things that helped these anxious youngsters: First, it was important to accept that it was OK to feel anxious about going out again: Nobody should feel alone in this respect.
+It is also important that we look after ourselves – our body and our spirit, and to do things that we enjoy.
+We were able to talk to our children and reassure them that things would indeed get better.
 Getting lots of sleep and avoiding, where possible, using drugs and alcohol is also a good idea.
 It is said that the fear of stepping out of the house is simply agoraphobia, but this isn’t completely accurate.
 Typically, people with agoraphobia avoid situations because they are frightened of having a panic attack.
-Nowadays (2020) people are frightened of infection.
-This is different, and requires a different strategy: We think that giving a loved-one a little gift to say Take Care, or Stay Safe can make them feel better.
+We think that giving a loved-one a little gift to say Take Care, or Stay Safe can make them feel better.
 The reaction to receiving such a gift is often “Wow, that person really cares about me!” and this can only be a good thing.
 Feeling wanted and having someone showing that they care leads to feelings of security.

 Jewellery to help with anxiety